IjzerenHein/famous-flex-tabbar/tutorial/TabBar.md

 # Custom renderables

 By default the TabBar creates its own surfaces that make up the Tab-bar.
-You can override this behavior and use your own renderables, or disable certain surfaces such as the background.
-To do this, override the `createRenderable` function in the constructor options:
+To override this behavior and create/use your own renderables, specify the `createRenderable` option in the constructor and use your own creator function:

 ```javascript
 var tabBar = new TabBar({